leovn85/DoQuestHSR/README.md

 # DoQuestHSR - Do Quest/Story for Honkai: Star Rail
-A tool to do your story/quest in Honkai: Star Rail
+A simple tool to do your story/quest in Honkai: Star Rail

 ### Features
 - Read current window title and change it.